jet/equinox/README.md

 ### Deprovisioning CosmosDb

-The [provisioning](provisioning) step spins up RUs in DocDB for the Collection, which will keep draining your account until you reach a spending limit (if you're lucky!). *When finished running any test, it's critical to drop the RU allocations back down again via some mechanism (either delete the collection or reset teh RU provision dpwn to the lowest possible value)*.
+The [provisioning](provisioning) step spins up RUs in CosmosDB for the Container, which will keep draining your account until you reach a spending limit (if you're lucky!). *When finished running any test, it's critical to drop the RU allocations back down again via some mechanism (either delete the collection or reset teh RU provision dpwn to the lowest possible value)*.

 - Kill the collection and/or database
 - Use the portal to change the allocation